flyspray/flyspray.github.io/_manual/translate.md

 You can find it in the Flyspray admin section and has currently 2 more views:

-  * A diff report overview: which strings are missing, not used anymore and direct comparision between English and a language.
+  * A diff report overview: which strings are missing, not used anymore and direct comparison between English and a language.
   * The editing view for your local translation customization.
-But it should be prefered to upstream you translations to [the GitHub repository](https://github.com/Flyspray/flyspray/)!
+But it should be preferred to upstream you translations to [the GitHub repository](https://github.com/Flyspray/flyspray/)!